On the HTTP errors UI page, HTTP error profiles give you insight about potential causes of your HTTP errors.

 What are HTTP error profiles?

-In New Relic Mobile, an HTTP error profile is a potentially meaningful correlation New Relic has found between your HTTP error values (MobileRequestError events) when compared to successful HTTP requests (MobileRequest events).
+An HTTP error profile is a potentially meaningful correlation found between your HTTP error values (MobileRequestError events) when compared to successful HTTP requests (MobileRequest events).
 These correlations help you investigate the causes and contributing factors behind your HTTP errors.

 The screenshot below shows an example of an HTTP error profile.